-Community Assets Feasibility StudyPost in Community Assets by Lucy Beattie
+Community Assets Feasibility StudyPost in Community Ownership by Lucy Beattie

 Building on the findings of the 2016 community needs survey conducted by Aigas Associates and the subsequent publication of the Community Development Plan in March 2019, a need was identified to assess and pinpoint the potential for improving and protecting existing community assets as well as looking at potential new assets.